 Long-term Plans :

 Equity schemes are ideal to meet your long-term goals that are at minimum five to seven years away.
 Invest in a plan of at least five to seven years.
 Keep a track of changes in the portfolio.
+Learn more from Motley Fool vs Zacks article, they have analytical formula and earnings and estimate revisions to determine whether a stock is a good buy.
 An equity fund is a mutual fund that invests primarily in stocks.
 It can be actively or passively (index fund) managed.
 Equity mutual funds are also known as stock funds.
 Stock mutual funds are principally categorized according to company size, the investment style of the holdings in the portfolio, and geography.
-Altimeter Capital is a good example of an investment firm managing equity funds
+Altimeter Capital is a good example of an investment firm managing equity funds.

 You can invest directly with the mutual fund through designated branches or their website. you also have the option of investment through brokers/distributors or online brokerage sites.
 Netbanking of some banks also provides the option if easy investment into mutual funds.